KavithaVikas/sample-ecom-store/README.md

 ProductList gives the list of products where you can checkout one product and that product gets added to Cart.
 It also as the ability to remove the product from cart.

+Note: Select only one item at a time

 Bringing the project to the current state involved-

 React Set Up with webpack module bundler.